FudanOCR/FudanOCR/data/readme.md

 ## Make your own Lmdb dataset
 Look at lmdbMaker.py for more details.
 You need to create an environment with python2 to run this code.
-In the next step we will transfer the environment to python3.
+In the next step, we will transfer the environment to python3.

 ## More..
 Add your own dataset in getdataset and getdataloader